samelhousseini/km-openai/README.md

     <br />
     <br />
 1. Deploy 3 models in OpenAI:
    * Go to Deployments in your OpenAI resource.
-Please note that the 'gpt-35-turbo' model is **only available** in the East US and South Central US regions:
+Please **keep the model name and deployment name the same**:
-   * Add 3 models:
+   * Add the below 3 models (and the 2 GPT-4 models if available):
       1. gpt-35-turbo
       1. text-embedding-ada-002
-      1. text-davinci-003 (optional)
+      1. text-davinci-003
+      1. gpt-4
+      1. gpt-4-32k

     <br/>
     <br />
     <p align="center">